 Had you the means to invent conscious beings, that experience, joy and pain, would you?
 Is G-d love?

-Teaching a child to be confident regarding that about which you yourself have doubt, is negligent in the least.
+Telling a child to be confident regarding that about which you yourself have doubt, is indefensible.

 Though there can be no evidence disproving supernatural claims, there is plenty of reason to suspect that religions are man made.

 Must we commit to faith based belief, even if it inspires a culture of violent extreme, because generations ago a genocidal dictator is said to have lacked fear in a creator?

 The catholic church celebrated Hitler’s birthday every year until his death.
 In 1943 the church declared Stalin “The Divinely Anointed Ruler”.
 Mao ruled as himself a god.

 If these men were in fact atheist, it was not expressed with nearly as much adamants as “god is great” is pronounced nowadays.